 The impact of changes in foreign currency exchange rates resulting from the translation of foreign currency financial statements into U.S. dollars for financial reporting purposes is included in other comprehensive loss.
 Assets and liabilities are translated into U.S. dollars at exchange rates in effect at the balance sheet date.
 Income and expense items are translated at average rates for the period.

-Foreign currency transaction gains and losses are recorded as they are realized, and such amounts have historically been insignificant.
+Foreign currency transaction gains and losses are recorded as they are realized.

 Recent Accounting Pronouncements